 - Increased panting

 Skin elasticity is the easiest way to see if your dog has dehydration.
 The best way to feel skin elasticity is by the shoulder blades.
 If the skin springs back into place with a pinch, your dog is well-hydrated.
 If the skin takes longer to fall into place, your pet may be dehydrated.
 If your dog has any of these symptoms, find a shady spot to take a break and give your four-legged friend some time to drink the water they need.

 Also, consider giving your dog some shoes of their own to protect their paws from the scorching hot pavement.
 The terrain may get very hot and also be littered with sharp objects that can hurt your pet's feet.
-Make sure that any dog booties you buy will fit well to their feet and are breathable or reflective enough to not heat up too much over time.
+Make sure that any dog booties you buy will fit well to their feet and are breathable.
 You might want to check out more dog safety gear for hikes as well!